syntasso/workshop/enhancing-a-promise/README.md

 <br/>
 <hr/>

-### The tasks:
+### The steps:
 1. Get a base Promise
-1. Change it so that _the user who wants an instance_ has a spot to provide their `costCentre` when they request Postgres
+1. Change it so that _the user who wants an instance_ knows they need to include their `costCentre` name when they make their request to the platform
 1. Change is so that _the worker cluster_ that creates the instance has the right stuff and does the right thing with `costCentre`
 1. Change it so that _the pipeline_ knows how to add the user's `costCentre` to the request for the instance
 1. Install the modified Promise on your platform